A Taste of Honey (film): Critical reception

 Tony Richardson's direction, though geared throughout to the right mood, has not quite the rhythm and poetry to carry it through.
 His Blackpool fairground sequences are obviously handled along lines familiar from his previous films; and there is still too much putting-on of style (crowds of singing or playing children) as opposed to the natural lyricism of the sailor's leavetaking in silhouetted long-shot on the bridge.
 Certain passages are unnecessarily abrupt, while others – possibly due to a number of self-conscious dissolves – seem either dragged-out on the one hand or inconsequential and irrelevant on the other.
 John Addison's score adds an element of gratuitous rhetoric.
 But these remain minor considerations in the light of the simple, fresh appeal of the whole.
 A Taste of Honey, tart and lively around the edges and bitter at the core, is Richardson's best film to date.A.
 H. Weiler of The New York Times gave the film a positive review, stating: "In being transported out of the theatre, this "Honey" has been enriched."

 James Powers wrote in The Hollywood Reporter that the film was "the best British drama since Room at the Top", and contended that it "contains the only true portrait of homosexualism in the entire literature of modern books, plays and movies."

 In 2017, The Radio Times Guide to Films gave the film five out of five stars, writing: A ground-breaking movie of its time, this features the mousy Rita Tushingham in her screen debut as the unwanted teenage daughter of Dora Bryan, a hilariously vulgar Salford lass who is being courted by a flash and pimpish Robert Stephens.
 Our Rita is saved from her living hell by two social exiles – a black sailor, who makes her pregnant, and a homosexual who makes her happy until the poverty trap snaps shut around her.
 Set in dank bedsits amid the grimy smokestacks, polluted canals and the tacky prom at Blackpool, this movie – a romance of sorts, and a comedy – survives as a priceless barometer of England in 1961.

 Accolades

 Delaney and Richardson won the 1961 Writers' Guild of Great Britain award for Best British Dramatic Screenplay.

 At the 1962 15th British Academy Film Awards, A Taste of Honey won in four categories: Best British Film, Best British Screenplay (tied with The Day the Earth Caught Fire), Best British Actress (Dora Bryan), and Most Promising Newcomer (Rita Tushingham).

 Tushingham and Murray Melvin won Best Actress and Best Actor, respectively, at the 1962 Cannes Film Festival.

 Richardson received a nomination at the 1962 15th Directors Guild of America Awards.

 Tushingham won a 1963 Golden Globe for Most Promising Newcomer (tied with Patty Duke for The Miracle Worker and Sue Lyon for Lolita).

+Legacy

 In 1999, A Taste of Honey was ranked 56th on the British Film Institute's list of the top 100 British films of the century.